SSM 801–02: Reserving

 are not in conflict with the university calendar (Category

-For a schedule of facility charges, visit the Memorial Union Web site.
+For a schedule of facility charges and room-use guidelines, visit the Memorial Union Web site.

 Room charges apply to categories I and II whenever there is a